13 Disney Villains we love to hate

 Background: She is a socialite who wants to see her family succeed.

 Why we love to hate her: Her sinister glare.
-Have you ever experienced that look from your own mother?
+We all know what that feel’s like when mom is upset.

 JUDGE CLAUDE FROLLO